Tea tree oil for acne is a great natural treatment… This essential oil does work really well for acne-prone skin.

-It contains anti bacterial and anti-septic properties that work together to reduce inflammation… and acne is inflammation.
+It has anti-septic and antibacterial properties and that work together to reduce inflammation… and acne is inflammation.

 How to Use Tea Tree Oil for Acne: